a story by

 Windows95 (TM) Microsoft Corp.
 Amiga (TM) Gateway Computers, Amino Systems, or whoever the heck owns them now (I think it's Amiga, Inc as of the time of this chapter's writing).
 "Cooking for Dummies" (c) 1999 IDG Books Worldwide.
 Chalupa is a registered trademark of Taco Bell.
 Mercury (TM) Ford Motor Corp.
 Honda and Honda Civic (TM) Honda Motors.
 BeastWars is a registered trademark of Hasbro, Inc.

-Reproduction or altering of this story by any means or any unauthorized use without the expressed written permission of Chris Yost is strictly prohibited.
+or any unauthorized use without the expressed written permission of Chris

 Chris finally dragged his eyes open.
 Enough Saturday morning sunlight found its way past the new rose-colored miniblinds and the new pink lace curtains that he found himself faced with little choice than to allow his muscles to stretch and his eyelids to come slowly open.